Some harmonic functions for killed Markov branching processes with immigration and culling: Laplace transforms of first passage downwards and explosion times

 $(\bullet)$ When $\phi=\varphi$ the taking of the limit $q\downarrow 0$ in \eqref{eq:explosion} is again a little more delicate.
 On the one hand, still, $\frac{\Phi_q(x)}{\Phi_q(a)}=\PP_x(T_a^-<\ee_q)\to \PP_x(T_a^-<\infty) = \varphi^{x-a}$ as $q\downarrow 0$.
 On the other hand, set $I(v):=\int_v^1\frac{\dd w}{\lambda(w-\pp(w))}$ for $v\in (\varphi,1)$; then $I:(\varphi,1)\to(0,\infty)$ is a strictly decreasing $C^1$ bijection and by a change of variables

 by bounded convergence.
-Consequently again we find that \eqref{eq:explosion-pty} holds true. \end{proof} Various consequences of Theorem~\ref{corollary:laplace} will be explored in the next section.
+Consequently we find that \eqref{eq:explosion-pty} holds true also in this case. \end{proof} Various consequences of Theorem~\ref{corollary:laplace} will be explored in the next section.
 Here we would like to note a strengthening of Corollary~\ref{corollary:measure-change} that allows immediately to extend \eqref{eq:first-passage} to include also the cumulative-lifetime-to-date (avalanche size, total progeny) process $\int_0^\cdot X_t\dd t$, Corollary~\ref{corollary:avalanche-size}.
 A preliminary lemma is required to this end; it is Lemma~\ref{lemma:technical} rewritten for $p_{\cdot+1}\vert_{\{-1\}\cup\mathbb{N}}$ in lieu of of $r$.

 \begin{lemma} Let $\qbar\in (0,\infty)$.
 The equation $\frac{\lambda+\qbar}{\lambda}=\pp(z)/z$ in $z\in (0,1)$ has a unique root $\varphi_\qbar$.
 The map $\qbar\mapsto \varphi_\qbar$ is a continuous and strictly decreasing bijection from $(0,\infty)$ onto $(0,\varphi)$; $\varphi=\uparrow\!\!\text{-}\lim_{\qbar\downarrow 0}\varphi_\qbar$. \end{lemma}